Mushymato/TrinketTinker/guide/8-For SMAPI Mods.md

 ## Compatibility

 Trinkets are equippped onto the player by appending to `Farmer.trinketItems`, which is a list of trinkets.
-Normally this list only ever has 1 trinket, but trinket tinker will add indirectly equipped trinkets to the list as well.
+Normally this list only ever has 1 trinket, but Trinket Tinker will add indirectly equipped trinkets to the list as well.

 These trinkets have mod data set to:
 - `mushymato.TrinketTinker/IndirectEquip` = `"T"`